tc39/proposal-smart-pipelines/readme.md

 </details>

-## Possible future extensions to topic concept
+## Possible future extensions to the topic concept
 The [concept of the “topic variable” already exists in many other programming languages][topic variables in other languages], commonly named with an underscore `_` or `$_`.
-These languages often integrate their topic variables into their function-call control-flow syntaxes, with Perl 6 perhaps as the most extensive, unified example.
-Integration of topic with syntax enables especially pithy, terse tacit programming.
+These languages often integrate their topic variables into their function-call control-flow syntaxes, with [Perl 6 as perhaps the most extensive, unified example][Perl 6 topicalization].
+Integration of topic with syntax enables especially pithy, terse [tacit programming][].

 In addition, many JavaScript console [REPLs][], such as those of the WebKit Web Inspector and the Node.js interactive console… [TO DO]